thatlarrypearson/vehicle-telemetry-system/README-aggregation.md

 - Comes with post processing programs that add in
   - rates of change in numeric columns - e.g. ```SPEED``` can become ```ACCELERATION```
   - ratios in pairs of columns - e.g. ```RPM/SPEED``` provides a current gear ratio
-- Uses Python 3.8 or newer (Testing done with Python 3.11)
+- Uses Python 3.11 or newer
-- Runs on Windows, Mac and Linux
+- Runs on Windows, Mac, Linux and Raspberry Pi OS

 When aggregating multiple OBD commands into records, ```obd_log_to_csv``` considers a record complete when it finds another entry for an OBD command already placed into the record.
 OBD commands not found in the input by the time the record is complete are set to ```None``` in Python and that is translated to missing values in the CSV file.
 In Pandas, such missing values get changed to ```NaN``` or Not a Number.